 Knowing Python's file APIs, understanding the vagaries of MySQL configuration, grokking C's dereference operator - these are valuable skills, but they are not essential to writing software.
 They apply only to certain tools.

 A small set of fundamental skills, however, are useful in all software projects, regardless of environment or tools.
+You need not be an expert in any of these to make valuable contributions, but learning any of them will make you much more effective.
 These are the essential skills in writing software, the ones you should spend years mastering and refining:

 - Understanding problems deeply

 - Learning from mistakes